4-Year Degree Programs

 You are strongly encouraged to register for a math course that is at or below your placement level.

-- My ALEKS score places me below where I think I should start.
+- My Math Placement score places me below where I think I should start.
 Can I re-take the exam?

 If you've always struggled with algebra and arithmetic, perhaps your best option is to sharpen your mathematics fundamentals at the very start of your college career.
 Taking one or more of the University's developmental math courses (M065, M090, M095) may form the foundation for your success not just in college mathematics, but in courses from all academic disciplines that require quantitative reasoning.

-On the other hand, there may be other reasons why your ALEKS score is lower than you expect.
+On the other hand, there may be other reasons why your Math Placement score is lower than you expect.
 If it has been a while since you have been in a math classroom, your arithmetic and algebra skills may be a bit rusty.
-In that case, you may want to try to brush up those skills and re-take the ALEKS Placement exam.
+In that case, you may want to try to brush up those skills and re-take the Placement exam(s).

-- May I disregard my ALEKS placement level, and just plan on getting a private tutor for math?
+- May I disregard my math placement score, and just plan on getting a private tutor for math?

 Many students assume that getting a private tutor will compensate for lacking the necessary mathematical background for success in the course — and there are instances where private tutoring is appropriate, such as when a student has a learning or physical disability.